qor5/x/httperrors/docs/doc-http-response-examples.md

 // 业务层
 func (s *ResourceService) Get(ctx context.Context, id string) (*Resource, error) {
     if !hasAccess(ctx, id) {
-        return nil, httperrors.Error(http.StatusForbidden, "PERMISSION_DENIED", "you do not have access to this resource") }
+        return nil, httperrors.Error(http.StatusForbidden, httperrors.ReasonPermissionDenied, "you do not have access to this resource")
+    }
     // ...
     return resource, nil